asimaranov/monite_task_solution/solution.md

 # Solution
 Let's imagine that we use postgresql as the database.
-To solve this task I'll preferably use the **Elasticsearch with PGSync** approach But let me describe several approaches that can be considered depending on the specific task
+To solve this task I'll preferably use the **Elasticsearch with PGSync** approach.

+But let me describe several approaches that can be considered depending on the specific task

 ## Search data replication
 ![](2022-06-05-10-30-56.png)
 That approach can be used if we just want to query some data and do not do a complex search.
-In that case we'll set up the postgresql logical replication to get the copy of actual databases needed for searching.
+In that case I'll set up the postgresql logical replication to get the replica of actual databases needed for searching.

 ## Elasticsearch at the CRUD level
 ![](2022-06-05-16-09-02.png)